Anthony Annan: International career

 A Junior and Olympic International for Ghana, Annan received his first senior call up for the national team on 20 March 2007 as a direct injury replacement for Essien for Ghana's FIFA International friendlies against Austria and Brazil in 2007.

 His first cap came against Brazil on 27 March 2007 at the Råsunda Stadium, Stockholm, Sweden when Ghana lost 0–1.
 After helping the national side finish third place in the African Cup of Nations.
 He made his first goal for the national team in the 2–2 draw against Mali 15 November 2009.

-The following year, Annan played for Ghana at the FIFA World Cup in South Africa and played his first World Cup match, where he played the whole game, in a 1–0 win over Serbia in the Group Stage.
+The following year, Annan played for Ghana at the FIFA World Cup in South Africa and played his first World Cup match, where he played the whole game, in a 1–0 win over Serbia in the group stage.
 Annan played all five matches for the national side in the World Cup until their elimination against Uruguay after losing 4–2 in the penalty shootout.

 Two years on, Annan was called up by the national team for the Africa Cup of Nations campaign and went on to make seven appearances for the side.
 Later in the year, Annan scored his second national goal for the side on 8 September 2012, in a 2–0 win over Malawi.
 Following this, Annan was then called up by the national team for the African Cup of Nations.

 In 2020 Annan expressed his readiness to play for the Ghana Blackstars despite staying home for sometime.

 Personal life

 Family

 Annan claims to be related to Ghanaian diplomat and former Secretary-General of the United Nations, Kofi Annan, although this has been denied by a spokesperson working for Kofi Annan.

 Annan's mother, Sophia Sampson, died in Cape Coast on 2 February 2012 after a short illness.
 This was while he was playing for Ghana in the 2012 Africa Cup of Nations.

-In April 2007, Annan married his girlfriend in Ghana, causing him to miss a game against Stabæk, though he also missed out, due to a virus around the same time.
+In April 2007, Annan married his girlfriend Gifty Annan in Ghana, causing him to miss a game against Stabæk, though he also missed out, due to a virus around the same time.
 Together, the couple has two children.

 While settling in Norway, Annan began to take driving lessons and began to adapt in the country by learning English.